Vaesea/godottux/README.md

 - In-game console (Use the Godot Output thing to debug your code instead)
 - The same scripting system (While there is scripting, it's done using variables in a block instead)
 - Magic Tiles (sounds too difficult for me to make. if someone were to add this in, that'd be cool!)
-- Snowman (although previously listed, i realized it's not a 0.3.2 enemy. has a small chance of still being added, though)
+- Snowman (although previously listed in the planned list, i realized it's not a 0.3.2 enemy. has a small chance of still being added, though)
 - Level Flipping (this sounds too difficult for me to make. if someone were to add this in, that'd be cool!)
 - Angry Stone (Too complicated to add.
 If someone were to add this in, that'd be cool!)
 - Totem (Too complicated to add.
 If someone were to add this in, that'd be cool!)
-- Lantern (while not that complicated to add, the light would look terrible in-game)
 - Kugelblitz

 There also isn't a level editor, not even as a separate program.
 I might try to make one at some point, but for now, just use the template level and worldmap as a base for your level or worldmap.
 You also get to learn Godot while doing this.